hesham-medhat/Semantic-Analyzer-Generator/README.md

 Any semantic attributes of non-terminal symbols _must_ be defined in the initial code block as members of `struct`'s with exactly the same names as the associated non-terminal symbols.

-Code fragments are given in production bodies and enclosed between curly braces.
+Code fragments are given in production bodies and enclosed between dollar signs.
 The head of a production is referred to in code fragments by its name, while occurrences of non-terminal and terminal symbols are referred to by numbers, denoting their orders of occurrence in the production body with respect to other symbols of the same type, concatenated to their names. (e.g.: `num1` for the first occurrence of `num`).
 Terminal symbols are empty `std::string`'s; to capture the value of a terminal symbol, you _have to_ set the corresponding `std::string` to `_input` in a code fragment right after the occurrence of the symbol.
 Non-terminal symbols are `struct`'s with the same names.

 #### Example: